 In short, the IELTS gives good realistic practice in picking out detail from a listening passage.

 However, we also do a lot of extensive listening in our lives.
-For example, the interview with Mick Jagger may mention the concert but in fact the main topic is about being an aging rock star and if things have changed.
+For example, the interview with Mick Jagger may mention the concert but in fact the main topic is about being an aging rock star .
 So students have to be able to move beyond facts and details and grasp the larger picture.